edchao/edchao.github.io/_posts/2015-05-05-dropbox-iOS.markdown

 _"I'm out of the office and my coworker has asked for a file...
 I'm standing on the train and my boss has asked me to respond to a comment they made on the file...Our agency just sent me a proof I need to approve but I've only got my phone."_

 During my first six months at Dropbox, these were the kinds of problems that I solved for on iOS.
-Here is a sample of the work I did.
+Here is a sample of the work I shipped.

 ---